How I teach

 The biggest challenge to learning tango is not tango.
 It is the unhealthy posture and movement we have practiced every day of our lives.
 To overcome that we must learn to practice tango every moment of every day of our lives.

 The basic class covers the entire envelope of tango movement in one hour.
-Over time, as students improve, more concepts and their corresponding movements are incoporated.
-After some experience is built the classes will change in various ways to introduce more difficult combinations of movement.
+Over time, as students improve, more concepts and their corresponding movements are incorporated.
+After some experience is built the classes will change in various ways to introduce variations and more difficult combinations of movement.

 The goals of this class are: